Your 19-Step SEO Guide for New Websites

 3. Perform Keyword Research.

-Keyword research is a big part of SEO.
+Knowing how to do keyword research is a big part of SEO.
 In order to do a lot of the other things on this list effectively, you need to first have a clear idea of the main terms and subject areas you want to focus your SEO efforts on.

 A number of SEO tools provide keyword suggestions and data on the amount of traffic and competition you can expect to deal with for each keyword.
 Most of them will cost you a subscription fee, but you can use Google’s Keyword Planner for free to get started: